plewis/plewis.github.io/botany/botany2022.md

 _Note: this section may change before the semester begins_

-The total number of points you can earn is 500.
-The lecture component accounts for 300 points and the lab accounts for the remaining 200.
+The total number of points you can earn is 370.
+The lecture component accounts for 200 points and the lab accounts for the remaining 170.

 Lecture        | Points
 :------------- | :---------------
 Exam 1         | 100
 Exam 2         | 100
 Final exam     | 100

+The 2 highest scores from the 3 exams will be counted.
+If you missed an exam (for any reason) and were not able to make it up before the answer key was posted, that will be the exam that is dropped.
+Note that you **must take the final exam** (even if you did well on the first two exams).

 Laboratory     | Points
 :------------- | :---------------